ESS-render-3

 It is proposed that access will be from the south on Stenson Lane, with all vehicles arriving from the A5132 and A50.
 Internal access tracks will be created within the development site around the ESS containers and to the substation.

 If approved, the development would have an operational period of 50 years, needing only occasional maintenance.
-At the end of this period the development would be decommissioned, all equipment removed, and the land restored to its current use.
+At the end of this period the development would be decommissioned, all equipment removed, and the land restored to its current use

 Site Access

-Construction traffic route
+Construction Phase route

 It is proposed that construction vehicles will exit the Derby Southern Bypass at Junction 3 and travel west on the A514 Swarkestone Road, continuing along the A5132 before turning north onto Stenson Lane to the site.